-2) The right to request the amendment of the student's education records that the student believes are inaccurate or misleading.
-Students may ask the Institution to amend a record that they believe is inaccurate or misleading.
-They should write the Institution official responsible for the record, clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.
-If the Institution will notify the student of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
+3. The right to request the amendment of the student's education records that the student believes is inaccurate or misleading.
+Students may ask the College to amend a record that they believe is inaccurate or misleading.
+They should write the College official responsible for the record, clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.
+If the College decides not to amend the record as requested by the student, the College will notify the student of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.

-3) The right to consent disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
-One exception which permits disclosure without consent is disclosure to institution officials with legitimate education interests.
-An institution official is a person employed by the Institution in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the Institution has contracted (such as an attorney, auditor, or collection agent); a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another institution official in performing his or her tasks.
-An Institution official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.
-Upon request, the Institution discloses education records without consent to officials of another institution in which a student seeks or intends to enroll.
+4. The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
+One exception which permits disclosure without consent is disclosure to school officials with legitimate educational interests.
+A school official is a person employed by the College in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the College has contracted (such as an attorney, auditor, or collection agent); a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks; or parents/legal guardians of dependent students.
+A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.
+The following is considered "Directory Information" at Luther Rice College & Seminary and will be made available to the general public unless the student notifies the Office of Student Records in person or in writing before the last day to add classes: Student's name, telephone numbers, all addresses, e-mail address, photo, place of birth, college, major, honors, awards, enrollment status, classification, dates of enrollment, degrees conferred, dates of conferral, graduation distinctions and the institution attended immediately prior to admission